See What’s Included In Our Growing Library!

 Training Evaluation Form – An effective training evaluation form will identify strengths in the class, weaknesses in the content, and sometimes weaknesses in the training method or presentation.
 Understanding the weaknesses can help provide the opportunity to improve the class.

 Tuition Reimbursement Policy – Policies clarify procedures and expectations for employees who wish to pursue higher education and submit requests for tuition reimbursement.

-Tuition Reimbursement Request – Managing a church often requires higher education.
-For this reason many churches offer tuition reimbursement as a church employee benefit.
+Tuition Reimbursement Request – Managing a church often requires a higher education.
+For this reason, many churches offer tuition reimbursement as a church employee benefit.

 Baptism – Baptism volunteers help to assist members as they prepare for Baptism.

 Bible Study Leader – The bible study leader is responsible for leading/facilitating bible study classes to ensure participants are encouraged and enlightened by biblical teaching.

 Bookstore – Bookstore volunteers help to assist customers and keep the store neat and orderly.

 Children’s Ministry – Children’s ministry volunteers help to care for the children, keep the kids safe and their activities organized.

 Church Office – Many churches rely on volunteers to help bridge the administrative help gap of the church office.